 War is positive for stocks

 Hulbert argued that much of that uncertainty gets resolved soon after U.S.-led hostilities begin, and that’s why the stock market typically soars in response.
 This probably makes sense when you look at the last thirty years because the conflicts were mostly short and targeted strikes.
 Our opponents were small countries with little resources.
 War is more palpable when you have the odds stacked in your favor.
-No one wants to fight that they will likely lose.
+No one wants to fight a war that they will likely lose.
 Hulbert analyzed the market's reaction to the following incidents:

 • The U.S. invasion of Grenada (1983)